robinwesterback/User-Centric-Frontend-Development-Milestone-Project/README.md

 I still have to implement form validation.

 #### Links
-I provide several links on the website for navigation and resources (social links and resumé) in the header and footer.
+I provide several links on the website for navigation and resources (social links and resume) in the header and footer.

 ### Features Left to Implement